rgehan/octolenses/README.md

 As a developer, you shouldn't have to worry about that and instead focus on what is fundamental: your code

-This extension allows you to create very precise filters than will nicely lay out all the information you need in order to be as productive as possible.
+This extension allows you to create very precise filters that will nicely lay out all the information you need in order to be as productive as possible.

 ![](.github/dashboard_screenshot.png)